Open Access FAQs

 What is a CC-BY licence?

 A CC-BY licence gives others the freedom to distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
-This is the licence you will need to have agreed with your publisher to satisfy the conditions applied by RCUK to its grant holders.
+This is the licence you will need to have agreed with your publisher to satisfy the conditions applied by both RCUK and the Wellcome Trust to their grant holders.
 Further information about licences is available.

 I want to put a post-print into the repository for an Elsevier journal and it says I can do this only if there isn't a mandate on me.
 Does Cardiff University have a mandate for OA or not?